Jason Bolden: Personal life

 Bolden's family has always supported his gay identity.
 Bolden has been outspoken about his positive experience growing up in order to challenge the stereotype of homophobia in Black families.

 In 2012, Bolden married interior designer, Adair Curtis.

 In 2021, their son, Arrow Fox, was born.

 Bolden is an art collector.
 In 2021, he made a video about his personal collection for Sotheby's.
 The collection initially included Hermès bags and art pieces by Joan Mitchell, Keith Haring, and Picasso.
 Bolden cites internalized anti-Blackness for the initial whiteness of his collection.
 Aryn Drake-Lee opened Bolden up to the significance of Black art and artists, which inspired Bolden to collect only artists of color going forward.
 Bolden's collection now includes pieces from Kehinde Wiley and Kwame Brathwaite.
 Bolden is a sneakerhead.

 Bolden is Zaya Wade's godfather.
-When she came out as transgender at age 8, Dwayne Wade and Gabrielle Union-Wade called friends, Bolden and Curtis, to ask for advice on how to support their daughter.
+When she came out as transgender at age 8, Dwyane Wade and Gabrielle Union-Wade called friends, Bolden and Curtis, to ask for advice on how to support their daughter.